Bachelor of Science in Nursing (B.S.N.)

 Nursing

-Accredited by CCNE, McNeese's bachelor's degree in nursing program boasts a 98% first time passage rate for students taking the NCLEX nurse licensing exam.
+Accredited by CCNE, McNeese's bachelor's degree in nursing program boasts an average 98% first-time passage rate for students taking the NCLEX nurse licensing exam.

 Program Highlights